warengonzaga/bettergov/README.md

 # BetterGov.ph

-A community-led initiative to create a better and usable Philippine national government website.
+A community-led initiative to create a better and more usable Philippine national government website.

 ## Why We're Building This Project

 The current state of Philippine government websites, particularly the main portal [www.gov.ph](https://www.gov.ph), presents numerous challenges for citizens:

-- The main Gov.ph website is outdated and hasn't been updated for a long time
+- The main Gov.ph website is outdated and has not been updated for a long time
 - Full of broken links and difficult navigation paths
 - Inconsistent formatting and design across pages
 - Poor user experience and accessibility issues
-- Similar problems exist across most government agency websites
+- Similar problems exist across most Philippine government agency websites

 These issues create barriers for citizens trying to access essential government services and information.